dizmo/Gauge/help/en/help.md

 ### What is new in V0.3

 * Add help.
-* Add change framecolor, docking.
+* Add indicator bar, change framecolor, docking.

 ## Works well with

+* Calculator
+* Sticky Notes
-* Stock Price
+* Weather

 ## Additional information